filecoin-saturn/browser-client/README.md

 2. Host the service worker file from the root path of your website's domain.
 For example, if your website is https://example.com, host the service worker file at https://example.com/saturn-sw.js.

-    The service worker file can be found here https://strn.network/saturn-sw.js
+    The service worker file can be found here: https://strn.network/saturn-sw.js

 ## License